python/cpython/Doc/library/warnings.rst

    Decorator to indicate that a class, function or overload is deprecated.

-   When this decorator is applied to an object, :term:`static type checkers <static type checker>` will generate a diagnostic on usage of the deprecated object.
+   When this decorator is applied to an object, deprecation warnings may be emitted at runtime when the object is used.
+   :term:`static type checkers <static type checker>` will also generate a diagnostic on usage of the deprecated object.
    Usage::

       from warnings import deprecated